PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Methodology: PACE-RAG

 \subsection{Stage 1: Focus-Specific Retrieval}

 \textbf{Focus query extractor.} To retrieve patients with similar symptoms, the Focus Query Extractor isolates the most salient features from the current clinical note $x_t$ by identifying $n$ distinct clinical queries.
-This process is defined as:

-where each $f_i$ represents a localized clinical feature within $x_t$.
-To prevent hallucinations, each $f_i$ is strictly constrained to literal substrings found within $x_t$, ensuring the extractor captures only significant clinical indicators while filtering out overly broad or non-specific terms (details in Appendix~\ref{app:data_extract_focus} and \ref{app:prompts_focus_query_extractor}). \paragraph{Retrieval similar patients.} We perform a retrieval across a historical patient database $D = \{d_1, d_2, \dots, d_N\}$.
-For each focus query $f_i$, we retrieve the top-$k$ most relevant patient cases among those that exceed a similarity threshold $\tau$.
-This retrieval process is formally expressed as:
+This process is defined as: where each $f_i$ represents a localized clinical feature within $x_t$.
+To prevent hallucinations, each $f_i$ is strictly constrained to literal substrings found within $x_t$, ensuring the extractor captures only significant clinical indicators while filtering out overly broad or non-specific terms (details in Appendix~\ref{app:data_extract_focus} and \ref{app:prompts_focus_query_extractor}).

-where $S(\cdot)$ denotes a selection function that identifies the nearest neighbors within the latent embedding space (details in Appendix~\ref{app:rag_detail}).
-By performing this operation for all $n$ focus queries, we obtain a comprehensive set of focus-specific patient clusters, $P = \{P_1, P_2, \dots, P_n\}$.
-This strategy allows the model to retrieve historical precedents that are highly relevant to the patient's specific symptoms, leading to more personalized and evidence-based reasoning.
+\paragraph{Retrieving similar patients.} We perform a retrieval across a historical patient database $D = \{d_1, d_2, \dots, d_N\}$.
+For each clinical feature $f_i$, we retrieve the top-$k$ most relevant patient cases among those that exceed a similarity threshold $\tau$. where $S(\cdot)$ denotes a selection function that identifies the nearest neighbors within the latent embedding space (details in Appendix~\ref{app:rag_detail}).
+This produces one retrieved patient cluster $P_i$ for each clinical feature $f_i$.
+This yields $n$ focus-specific patient clusters, $P = \{P_1, P_2, \dots, P_n\}$.
+This makes retrieval patient-specific because PACE-RAG retrieves evidence around the clinical features that are most relevant to the current patient's medication decision, rather than globally similar records based on the entire note.